junxit/us-congress-bills-115/metadata.md

 - 2018-04-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 376.
 - 2018-10-11 — Passed Senate with an amendment by Voice Vote. (consideration: CR S6875-6876; text: CR S6875-6876)
 - 2018-10-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S6875-6876; text: CR S6875-6876)
+- 2018-10-12 — Message on Senate action sent to the House.
+- 2018-11-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2018-11-13 — DEBATE - The House proceeded with forty minutes of debate on the Senate amendment to H.R.
+2615.
+- 2018-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-13 — Mr. Gosar moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H9484-9485, H9501)
+- 2018-11-13 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 375 - 1 (Roll no. 417). (text: CR H9484-9485)
+- 2018-11-13 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 375 - 1 (Roll no. 417).(text: CR H9484-9485)
+- 2018-11-14 — Presented to President.
+- 2018-11-14 — Presented to President.
+- 2018-11-20 — Became Public Law No: 115-279.
+- 2018-11-20 — Became Public Law No: 115-279.
+- 2018-11-20 — Signed by President.
+- 2018-11-20 — Signed by President.